cqian19/PokeGo-Idle/README.md

 10. Click "Login" and you're set!
 Logging in may take up to a minute or more depending on how great Niantic's servers are going.

 ## Contributing
-I'm just a student and the only one working on this project, so I can only do so much.
-All contributions, from issue reporting to feature development, are welcome! :smile: Stealing this project without giving credit though is not welcome.
+All contributions, from issue reporting to feature development, are welcome!

 ## Disclaimer
 Just a heads up: This bot will drop items and release low CP/IV pokemon if your inventory or pokemon storage is almost full.
 The bot prioritizes dropping potions and revives.
 The bot currently tries to discard lower than rare pokemon with CP < 700 and IV < 80%.
 Configs will be added in a later update.
 With how fast you're going to level with this bot, it won't matter much, but the bot won't function well with a full inventory/pokemon storage.